kjahan/athena/README.md

 Sentiment Analysis
 ==================

-This project consisted of a few pieces.
-The first part is the sentiment analysis of electronic products from TechCrunch.com and CNET.com.
+This project consisted of three parts.
+The first part is the sentiment analysis of electronic products from www.TechCrunch.com and www.CNET.com.
+The second part is focused on analyzing sentiment of amazon reviews for different products.
+Finally, the last part is on analyzing Macys reviews.

+## Part I: TechCrunch and CNET Reviews
 ## Input

 Users' online reviews from two technological websites: www.techcrunch.com and www.cnet.com for iPhone 5 which was